matplotlib/matplotlib/doc/mpl_toolkits/index.rst

 ==========

-The :mod:`mpl_toolkits.axisartist` toolkit contains a custom Axes class that is meant to support for curvilinear grids.
+The :mod:`mpl_toolkits.axisartist` toolkit contains a custom Axes class that is meant to support curvilinear grids.

 .. toctree::
     :maxdepth: 2